- About the OPC

 Graduate and undergraduate students, studying at American colleges and universities, or Americans studying abroad, who aspire to become foreign correspondents, are invited to apply for one of fourteen scholarships or internships to be awarded by the Overseas Press Club Foundation.

-Winners will be contacted in December so that arrangements can be made for them to attend the Foundation Scholarship Luncheon in February 2015 in New York City.
-Recipients are expected to attend.
+Winners will be contacted in December so arrangements can be made for them to attend the Foundation Scholarship Luncheon in February 2016 in New York City.
+Recipients are required to attend.
+The Foundation will cover the cost of travel and hotel.
+The three-day event also includes a welcome reception hosted by Reuters and a day of situational awareness/risk management training for journalists.

 You may email, fax or mail your application.
 Email is preferred.